 How to avoid dis-incentivizing Watershed Scale Planning due to unbalanced distribution of costs vs. benefits?

-Perhaps more flexibility around Permittees being able to submit new projects or project types to ECY for review/approval, rather than waiting for new guidelines to come out.
+Perhaps more flexibility around Permittees being able to submit new qualifying projects or project types to ECY for review/approval, rather than waiting for new guidelines to come out.

-How to scale points for large vs. small municipalities?
+How to scale points required for large vs. small municipalities?

 How to account for projects that occur on a single property over a period of time?